cheritesh-chouhan/SoC---BLOCKCHAIN/README.md

 Week 1

-First of all we started with working on simple languages such as HTML,CSS and Javascript which we are already familiar with.
+First of all we started with working on basic languages such as HTML,CSS and Javascript .
 We did some mini projects such as static web pages and styling them using CSS Elements and Javascript Elements.

 Languages/Frameworks/Libraries : HTML5 , CSS , JavaScript